Azure-Samples/communication-services-authentication-hero-csharp/README.md

 │    ├── Program.cs - file containing the starting point of the sample.
 │    └── Startup.cs - file containing configuration and setup of the sample.
 └── tests - folder gathering all unit tests.
-     ├── controllers - folder gathering unit tests for each controller.
+     ├── Controllers - folder gathering unit tests for each controller.
-     └── services - folder gathering unit tests for each service.
+     └── Services - folder gathering unit tests for each service.
 ```

 **Code dpendencies:**